cylc/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

 .. ifnotslides::

-   Note the numbers under each task which represent the :term:`cycle point` each task is in.
+   The number under each task shows which :term:`cycle point` it belongs to.

 Intercycle Dependencies